 The first few seconds of a cold call are crucial.
-That's the moment when a prospect decides if he's going to say “No thanks” and hang up, or if he's going to give you a few minutes to tell him more.
-So developing just the right cold call opener can make a huge difference in how well your calls go.
+That's the moment when a prospect decides if they're going to say “No, thanks” and hang up or if they're going to give you a few moments to tell them more about what you're selling.
+So developing just the right cold call opener can make a huge difference in how well your sales calls go.

 Using Your Elevator Pitch as a Starting Point

 A good cold call opener often sounds much like an elevator pitch, a quick sales appeal you could say to someone when you've got minimal time, like in an elevator when one of you might be getting off on the next floor.